tango-controls-hdbpp/meeting-minutes/2019-09/Minutes.md

 - Create DB partitions in their long term archive DB
 - Ensure DB files are smaller than the available RAM

+It was agreed that having a yearly dedicated face-to-face HDB++ meeting is the best for the coming years.
+Some additional teleconferences could be organized if needed, to help the coordination work.

 ### Icalepcs

 Reynald shared a link on icalepcs-2019 channel from tango-controls slack to be able to collaborate on the HDB++ paper for ICALEPCS.